zephyrproject-rtos/zephyr/boards/arm/nrf52840dongle_nrf52840/doc/index.rst

       nrfutil dfu usb-serial -pkg mcuboot.zip -p /dev/ttyACM0

 You can now flash a Zephyr application to the board using MCUboot's serial recovery mode.
-We'll use the :ref:`smp_svr_sample` since it's ready to be compiled for chain-loading by MCUboot (and itself supports firmware updates over Bluetooth).
+We'll use the :zephyr:code-sample:`smp-svr` sample since it's ready to be compiled for chain-loading by MCUboot (and itself supports firmware updates over Bluetooth).